ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Ghost in the Wires - Kevin Mitnick

+### 2026
 - Don't Believe Everything You Think - Joseph Nguyen

-### 2026
 - Too Big to Fail - Andrew Ross Sorkin
 - The Haves and Have-Yachts - Evan Osnos
 - Asynchronous Programming in Rust - Carl Fredrik Samson